ratmeow/simple_social_net/README.md

 # Start web
-Try to enter to web that i have never loved.
+Try to enter to web that I have never loved.
 Why?

 - improve python